indiamos/indiamos.github.io/writing.md

 permalink: /writing
 ---

-I have a bunch of old blog posts lying around on the Internet, selections from which are listed below.
-The [Medium](https://medium.com/@indiamos) blog I started while attending Grace Hopper is the freshest.
+I have probably hundreds of old blog posts littering up the Internet, some of the more technical selections from which are listed below.
+The [Medium](https://medium.com/@indiamos) blog I started while attending Grace Hopper is the freshest source, though I also still cross-post to [my self-hosted publishing blog](http://ink.indiamos.com/), because Never Trust a Free Platform.

-I've also written a lot of internal documentation, most of which is locked down to the companies I wrote it for.
+I've also written a lot of internal documentation, most of which is locked down within the companies I wrote it for.
 Still retrievable, however, are all the public-facing FAQs I wrote for [Poets.org](http://web.archive.org/web/20011006043241/http://www.poets.org:80/help/index.cfm) between 1999 and 2001.

 ## India, Ink.